 Go to the Free Creative Library and scroll down to Procreate Goodies.
 Click on the title to download the zip file and then open it on your iPad.
 Save to your Photo Gallery.

-Back on your canvas in Procreate go to the Action Panel (wrench icon) on the top left of the screen.
+Back on your canvas in Procreate go to the Action Panel (wrench icon) on the top In the top toolbar at the left of the screen, tap the wrench tool.
 Tap Add and then choose Insert Photo from the drop-down menu.
 Click on the mandala template to insert it into your canvas.

 With the template layer selected, tap the move arrow (top toolbar) and with the snapping and magnetics on, find the center of your canvas.
 You’ll see a gold vertical and a gold horizontal appear when you’ve found the center.